LineageOS/lineage_wiki/_includes/templates/device_install.md

 ## Get assistance

-If you have any questions or get stuck on any of the steps, feel free to ask on [our subreddit](https://reddit.com/r/LineageOS) or in
+After you've double checked that you followed the steps precisely, didn't skip any and still have questions or got stuck, feel free to ask on [our subreddit](https://reddit.com/r/LineageOS) or in
 [#LineageOS on Libera.Chat](https://kiwiirc.com/nextclient/irc.libera.chat#lineageos).

 </div>